spykor/Sony-Vaio-SVS13-Opencore-BigSur/README.md

 Eject the EFI partition and reboot.
 Clear the NVRAM once just in case.

+**Important note**

+For someone who is initilally installing the macOS to Vaio SVS13 laptop, he/she needs to do some seriouw DSDT and SSDT patching.
+Follow the instructions from this article to do that https://www.insanelymac.com/forum/topic/309549-el-capitan-uefi-clover-on-sony-vaio-s/

 **What works:**

 built-in keyboard (with brightness keys)